FilipKmn/filipkmn.github.io/_posts/2016-03-28-Moving-on-from-Semaphore.md

 ---
-published: false
+published: true
 ---
-Soon I'm to begin a new chapter in my professional life as a part of the dryTools team.
+_Soon I'm to begin a new chapter in my professional life as a part of the dryTools team.
 It's a bit sad to leave such a great team behind and it's going to be hard not seeing all of those familiar faces.
 Sad time over.
-Woot, dryTools here I come!
+Woot, dryTools here I come!_

 As exciting as it may be to work with a new team and a new kind of product, I feel a need to reflect on the job of a product marketer in a startup ecosystem.
 This blog post is going to be sort of a time capsule, intended for my future self.
 Can't wait to read it in a few years.